Poems to Live By

 in those who respond to its demands.

-The love we give, returns a hundredfold to us.
+The love we give returns a hundredfold.

 The art of loving we should seek always.